Skip to content

 What Is DRaaS: A Comprehensive Guide to Disaster Recovery as a Service

 Having disaster recovery (DR) procedures in place is necessary for organizations that require strong data and cybersecurity foundations.
-However, managing disaster recovery in-house is complex and doesn’t always translate to saving money compared to working with a provider—high labor costs are just one issue with managing disaster recovery internally.
+However, managing your own disaster recovery infrastructure from in-house is complex and doesn’t always translate to saving money compared to working with a provider—high labor costs are just one issue with managing disaster recovery internally.

 As a result, disaster recovery as a service (DRaaS) is growing in popularity due to its cost-effectiveness and rapid data recovery times.
 In fact, DRaaS is currently a $10.7 billion market and is anticipated to reach $26.5 billion by 2028, with a compound annual growth rate (CAGR) of 19.8% each year.